Black Hole Shadow with Soft Hair

-The shadow of a black hole consists of a dark part in the observer's sky, which corresponds to the light-rays of the second class \cite{Perlick:2021aok}.
-The photon ring is the radius of the unstable circular orbit which neither flies to infinity nor goes to the horizon, but forms the dividing trajectory between the two classes.
-As a result, the shadow cast by the black hole provides a unique opportunity to test General Relativity(GR) in the regime of strong gravity \cite{Perlick:2021aok}.
+The shadow of a black hole consists of a dark part in the observer's sky, which corresponds to the light-rays of the second class.
+More specifically, from the observer's image plane, the boundary of the black hole shadow is defined by the division of the observed null geodesics which neither flies to infinity nor goes to the horizon backward in time.
+The boundary of the shadow are contributed by photons which was tangential to unstable photon orbits with constant radius.
+For Schwarzschild black hole, the photon orbits has the same radius.
+The collection of all these possible photon orbits\footnote{The orbits may called "light rings", while a similar name "photon ring" may refer to other meanings in different literature.
+See \cite{Perlick:2021aok} and discussions therein.} forms the "photon sphere".
+As solely determined by the backgroud metric, the shadow cast by the black hole provides a unique opportunity to test General Relativity(GR) in the regime of strong gravity \cite{Perlick:2021aok}.
 For example, near-horizon properties of physical charges predicted by various black hole solutions within GR and beyond can be constrained, via the shadow sizes of different black hole solutions \cite{EventHorizonTelescope:2021dqv}.